 NGL & Petrochemical Storage Services.
-Gross operating margin from this business segment was \$10.2 million for the first quarter of 2008 compared to \$8.5 million for the first quarter of 2007.
-Revenues increased \$3.6 million quarter-to-quarter primarily due to higher storage fees.
-Operating costs and expenses increased \$1.9 million quarter-to-quarter primarily due to higher employee and power costs during the first quarter of 2008 relative to the first quarter of 2007.
+Gross operating margin from this business segment was \$3.5 million for the second quarter of 2008 compared to \$10.7 million for the second quarter of 2007.
+Revenues increased \$4.4 million quarter-to-quarter primarily due to higher volumes and fees.
+Operating costs and expenses increased \$11.6 million quarter-to-quarter primarily due to the timing of operational measurement gains and losses and higher employee and power costs during the second quarter of 2008 relative to the second quarter of 2007.
+Although included in gross operating margin, operational measurement gains and losses for this business are allocated to EPO through Parent interest in the income of Mont Belvieu Caverns; thus, such gains and losses are not a factor in our consolidated net income or loss.

 Onshore Natural Gas Pipelines & Services.
-Gross operating margin from this business segment was \$6.2 million for the first quarter of 2008 compared to \$3.5 million for the first quarter of 2007.
-Natural gas throughput volumes, which include both transportation and sales volumes, increased to 710 BBtu/d during the first quarter of 2008 from 647 BBtu/d during the first quarter of 2007.
-The \$2.7 million quarter-to-quarter increase in segment gross operating margin is primarily due to improved natural gas sales margins and higher sales volumes in the first quarter of 2008 relative to the first quarter of 2007.
-Equity earnings from our investment in Evangeline increased \$0.1 million quarter-to-quarter.
+Gross operating margin from this business segment was \$6.8 million for the second quarter of 2008 compared to \$2.2 million for the second quarter of 2007.
+The \$4.6 million quarter-to-quarter increase in segment gross operating margin is primarily due to improved natural gas sales margins and higher sales volumes on the Acadian Gas system during the second quarter of 2008 relative to the second quarter of 2007.
+Higher sales margins during the second quarter of 2008 reflect a quarter-to-quarter decrease in lost and unaccounted for natural gas, which is attributable to successful pipeline integrity and maintenance projects completed during 2007.
+This segment benefited from a \$0.9 million decrease in pipeline integrity and maintenance projects from our investment in Evangeline increase \$0.1 million quarter-to-quarter.

 Petrochemical Pipeline Services.
-Gross operating margin from this business segment was \$2.9 million for the first quarter of 2008 compared to \$4.9 million for the first quarter of 2007.
-Petrochemical transportation volumes increased to 40 MBPD during the first quarter of 2008 from 36 MBPD during the first quarter of 2007.
-Transportation revenues decreased \$1.8 million quarter-to-quarter as a result of EPO assigning its third party product exchange agreements to us in connection with our initial public offering.
-Accordingly, the transportation fees we currently receive for use of our Lou-Tex Propylene and Sabine Propylene Pipelines are less than the fees we received from EPO prior to February 2007.
+Gross operating margin from this business segment was \$3.4 million for the second quarter of 2008 compared to \$3.3 million for the second quarter of 2007.
+Petrochemical transportation volumes increased to 41 MBPD during the second quarter of 2008 from 37 MBPD during the second quarter of 2007.
+The \$0.1 million quarter-to-quarter increase in segment gross operating margin is primarily due to higher transportation volumes on our Lou-Tex Propylene Pipeline.